Journalist found guilty for aiding computer hackers

-SAN FRANCISCO (Reuters) - A California jury found journalist Matthew Keys guilty on three criminal counts related to helping members of the Anonymous hacking collective gain access to a former employer’s computers, a spokeswoman for the U.S. Department of Justice said on Wednesday.
+SAN FRANCISCO, Oct 7 (Reuters) - A California jury found journalist Matthew Keys guilty on three criminal counts related to helping members of the Anonymous hacking collective gain access to a former employer’s computers, a spokeswoman for the U.S. Department of Justice said on Wednesday.

 Keys, 28, was indicted in 2013 for conspiracy to cause damage to a protected computer and two other counts, after being accused of giving hackers access to Tribune Co. computer systems in December 2010.
 Keys had just left a job at a Tribune-owned television station in Sacramento, Calif., following a dispute with a supervisor.